Part 3: The End of Incarceration

 I have three days of stubble.
 My khaki uniform is wrinkled from the prison laundry.
 Two transport officers are waiting for me.
 There is no time to eat.
 My stomach is flipping kittens.
 I am not thinking about food.
 I am placed in the chair that examines body cavities for contraband.
 I am escorted into the strip room.
 I remove my clothing.
 I hand my clothes to the officer who inspects them.
 My body is searched for contraband.
 My feet are shackled.
 My hands are cuffed and belted to my side.

 I am walked to the “dog kennel,” a vehicle similar to the police van Freddie Gray was so badly injured in after being arrested in Baltimore in 2015 that he soon died.
 It has no seat belts.
 You hold on to a strap between your legs to keep from being thrown against the van’s metal walls.
 Why we do we call it the dog kennel?
 The Humane Society would never let a dog be transported in such a death trap.
-Over the years I refused to take medical trips in the dog kennel..
+Over the years I refused to take medical trips in the dog kennel.
 I feared hurting myself.
-I chose not to jeopardize my life for medical procedures such as physical therapy after joint replacement surgery, strees tests for my heart condition and other tests.
+I chose not to jeopardize my life for medical procedures such as physical therapy after joint replacement surgery, stress tests for my heart condition and other tests.
 However, for parole, the risks equaled the rewards.
-Anxiety riddled through me the moment I entered the van.
+Anxiety riddles through me the moment I enter the van.
 I sit sideways on a metal bench with skid-resistant material.
-I am facing a metal wall a foot and a half from my face.
+I am facing a metal wall a foot-and-a-half from my face.
 I strain to grab the strap as the handcuffs bite into my wrists.
 The padlock of the belt stabs into my back.
 The van pulls away from the prison.

 The van backs into the darkened mouth of the beast.
 I resolve that I will not be what they portray me to be.
 I will make my case with all my ability.
 The officers open the outer van door.
 Then they open the kennel door.
 I step down into the garage.
 The time for doubt is over.